juliaknoblauch/PI-Targeting/README.md

 the ability of prediction intervals to reflect the predictive uncertainty even in causal point estimates.
 They further highlight that the goal of the targeting must be selected carefully, as a better predictive ability not necessarily leads to higher profit.

+## Structure

+├── cqr                                             -- adapted to allow for PI of train set ├── nonconformist, skgarden                         -- local versions, necessary for functioning of cqr ├── 2_train_treatment_models_prediction_intervals   -- modeling of CATE and PIs ├── 5.1_Results.ipynb                               -- evaluation of CATE and PI performance for sections 5.1 and 5.2 ├── 5.1_Results.ipynb                               -- evaluation of targeting policies w.r.t profit for section 5.3
+├── README.md
+├── environment.yaml                                -- required libraries
+├── helper.py                                       -- supplementary functions for modeling and evaluation
+├── myXBCF.py                                       -- adapted XBCF class